subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ \lim_{n\rightarrow 0} f'_N(n)  = -{1\over{\beta N}}\lim_{n\rightarrow 0}{E_J(Z_N^n) - 1\over n}  = -{1\over{\beta N}}E_J(\log Z_N) =  {\overline f_N} $$

-Taking this limit assumes that $E_J(Z^n_N)$ continues to be well defined even when the number of replicas $n$ is not an integer, which is known as analytical continuation in mathematics.
+Taking this limit assumes that $E_J(Z^n_N)$ continues to be well defined even when the number of replicas $n$ is not an integer, which is an example of analytical continuation in mathematics.

 After some manipulations, that involve the use of the Hubbard-Stratonovich transform, it can be shown that